 Follow the steps below to get same-day coverage in California:

-- 1Prepare California Specific Documents for Same-Day Application
+- 1Prepare California-Specific Documents

-- Full name, date of birth, and California driver's license number
+- Full name, date of birth and California driver's license number

-- Current address and how long you've lived there
+- Current address and length of residence

-- Vehicle make, model, and year
+- Vehicle make, model and year

 - Current mileage or estimated annual mileage